Constraining Below-threshold Radio Source Counts With Machine Learning: Conclusions and outlook

 The goal of our analysis is to investigate whether a machine-learning approach can be used to improve the determination of the source counts with respect this `traditional' method, extending the reach at lower fluxes.

 Our results can be understood from Figs.~\ref{fig:result2}, \ref{fig:mc_err} and \ref{fig:recon}.
 We have found that for source count distributions favored by a $\mathcal{P}(D)$ analysis at 1.4 GHz~\cite{Matthews2021} (see the blue band in Fig.~\ref{fig:training_set} and red stars in Fig.~\ref{fig:result2}), the CNN algorithm can reconstruct the source counts with an accuracy better than $\sim$30\% in the whole flux range probed by our analysis.
 For much lower (higher) counts, the accuracy significantly degrades because of the impact of noise (confusion), especially in the low flux bins.
 From the distributions in Fig.~\ref{fig:mc_err}, we have derived the count uncertainty in each flux bin to be assigned to a generic measurement.
 In units of the counts of physically motivated models, such as the T-RECS one (black curve in Fig.~\ref{fig:training_set}) or the ones favored by the $\mathcal{P}(D)$ (red curves in Fig.~\ref{fig:different}), such uncertainty is $\lesssim 30\%$ down to $10^{-5}$ Jy (i.e., down to fluxes that are one order of magnitude below the threshold in~\cite{Norris:2021yqm}) and better than a factor of 2 down to $10^{-6}$ Jy, see upper panel in Fig.~\ref{fig:recon}.
 These results show that the proposed machine-learning method provides a good reconstruction of the source count distribution in the unresolved regime, with performance comparable (or possibly better) than the $\mathcal{P}(D)$ technique~\cite{Condon:2012ug}.
+On the other hand, as shown in Fig.~\ref{fig:result2}, the CNN algorithm tends to predict a level of source counts close to the one favored by the $\mathcal{P}(D)$ analysis, leading to a systematic under-prediction (over-prediction) of the counts for models with a large (small) number of sources.
+We plan to investigate further to this behavior in future work, in order to improve the accuracy of our machine-learning method.
+Within the current analysis, such a trend is accounted for by our estimate of the uncertainty of the predictions, and therefore of the performance of the CNN algorithm.

-A thorough comparison and investigation of the complementarity with the $\mathcal{P}(D)$ analysis will be the next methodological step for assessing the usefulness of the machine-learning method.
+Finally, a thorough comparison and investigation of the complementarity with the $\mathcal{P}(D)$ analysis will be the next methodological step for assessing the usefulness of the machine-learning method.
 On the observational side, the EMU Main Survey has started, and images are currently being collected.
 They will be the arena where to test the proposed CNN approach on real data in the immediate future.